6 Best Phlebotomy Schools in Hawaii

 Job Prospects And Salary Expectations for Phlebotomists in Hawaii

-There are more and more young people who choose phlebotomy as heir future profession due to the fact that this is a well-paying career which offers excellent opportunities for growth.
+There are more and more young people who choose phlebotomy as their future profession due to the fact that this is a well-paying career that offers excellent growth opportunities.

 Plus, according to salary.com, the average salaries for phlebotomists range from $33115 for entry-level phlebotomy technicians to $41065 for experienced and licensed technicians.